nv-morpheus/Morpheus/README.md

 DOCKER_IMAGE_TAG=22.06-runtime ./docker/run_container_release.sh
 ```

-#### Manually build `runtime` Docker image
+#### Manually Build `runtime` Docker Image

-The Morpheus `runtime` image can also be manually built.
-This allows you to use a Morpheus build from the development branch or other branch/tag.
+The Morpheus `runtime` image can also be built manually.
+This allows you to use a Morpheus build from the development branch or another branch/tag.
-To manually build the `runtime` image, run the following from the repo root:
+To manually build the `runtime` image, run the following from the repo's root:

-#### Building locally (outside a container)
+#### Building Locally (Outside a Container)

 To build Morpheus outside a container, all the necessary dependencies will need to be installed locally or in a virtual environment.
-Due to the increased complexity of installing outside of a container, this section has been moved to the [`CONTRIBUTING.md`](CONTRIBUTING.md).
+Due to the increased complexity of installing outside of a container, this section has been moved to [`CONTRIBUTING.md`](CONTRIBUTING.md).
 Please see the "Build in a Conda Environment" section for more information.

 Note: Once `morpheus` CLI is installed, shell command completion can be installed with:
 ```bash